molecula451/Olympus/README.md

   make install
   cd .. && rm -rf rocksdb-7.8.3 v7.8.3.zip
   ```
-  Note：Set `USE_RTTI=1` in Makefile.
-Otherwise, there will be link failed to rocksdb.
-Moreover, set `PORTABLE=1` to enhance the portability of the code.
+  Note：Set `PORTABLE=1` to enhance the portability of the code.
 Please refer to the following link for more details. https://github.com/facebook/rocksdb/blob/master/INSTALL.md

 Compile MCP